When I speak to people these days, nine times out of 10 the same issue inevitably comes up: how can I put healthier food on the table for my family?

 So What Foods Should We Avoid?

-• Honestly?
-The foods you’ll find in the middle section of the grocery store.
+• Many of the foods you’ll find in the middle section of the grocery store.
 There are a few exceptions of course, but 90% of the food in the aisles are full of highly-processed foods that will not help you no matter what the box claims.

 • Foods that say low-fat, or low anything are replacing fat with highly processed oils, sugars and other gross fillers.